redpanda-data/connect/website/docs/configuration/interpolation.md

 ### `hostname()`

 Resolves to the hostname of the machine running Benthos.
 E.g. `foo ${!hostname()} bar` might resolve to `foo glados bar`.

+## Methods

+Methods mutate the behaviour or result of a function (or literal).

+### `from(int)`

+Execute a function from the context of another message in the batch.
+This allows you to mutate events based on the contents of other messages.

+For example, `json("foo").from(1)` would extract the contents of the JSON field `foo` specifically from message index `1` of a batch.

 ## Examples